michal-h21/make4ht/README.md

 `tex4ht` system supports several output formats, most notably `XHTML`, `HTML 5` and `ODT`.
 The conversion can be invoked using several commands.
 These commands invoke LaTeX\ or Plain TeX with special instructions to load `tex4ht.sty` package.
 The \TeX\ run produces special `DVI` file which contains the code for desired output format.
-The `DVI` file is then processed and desired output files are created.
+Produced `DVI` file is then processed and desired output files are created.

 The basic command provided by `tex4ht` is named `htlatex`.
 It  compiles \LaTeX\